Maaz77/Quadratic-Optimization/README.md

 #### 2. Gradient method :

-The method finds some candidate solutions for the problem, thereafter selects the global solution among them.
+The method relies on gradient and eigenvalues.
 This method is implemented in both C language and python.